The worst part about being a single parent: saying goodbye.

 So three months later, he took her to Brisbane for a week.
 It was the worst week for me.
 I felt empty, and honestly like I was missing a limb.
 I went out to lunch with some girlfriends on the first day after they were gone and just burst into tears.
 It’s such a strange experience for me, being without my daughter.
 I have been a single parent since she was just a few months old, and my life really does revolve around her.

-Sometimes in our day to day life, when I’m feeling stressed and frustrated, I envy those single mums that have their child’s father quite involved.
+Sometimes in our day-to-day life, when I’m feeling stressed and frustrated, I envy those single mums that have their child’s father quite involved.
 Imagine having a break every few days, or even every second weekend…

-I imagined that when they would be away for the week I would get so much done, I could sleep as long and often as I wanted, I would be free.
+I imagined that when they would be away for the week I would get so much done, I could sleep as long and often as I wanted, and I would be free.

 But the reality is very different from the fantasy.
 I felt depressed, empty, worried and on edge.
 It was a really unpleasant week and I was full of worry.
 My ex wouldn’t answer the phone if I called, and wouldn’t call me back.
 He wouldn’t respond to any texts.
 And look, it wasn’t like I was harassing him.
 I am fully aware that it was their time together, but just a quick text letting me know that our two-year-old was okay, would have been a huge relief for me.
 He let me speak to her once later in the week for a few minutes, before yelling at me that she had not spoken about me the entire week and then hanging up.